-Durga Puja in California
+Durga Puja in Northern California/Bay Area

 Durga Puja: A Time of Celebration

-The five days, which mark the return of the Goddess with her entourage (aka her children) is celebrated with great fan fare, pomp and show which rivals a billion glitzy carnivals combined.
+The five days, which mark the return of the Goddess with her entourage (aka her children) is celebrated with great fanfare, pomp and show which rivals a billion glitzy carnivals combined.
 People don their very best and throng “pandals” (i.e. makeshift structures hosting the idols of the Goddess and her children), offer their prayers, eat and make merry.
 Millions of people take to the streets of Kolkata (the capital of West Bengal and my birth city) during this time (think of Times Square, NYC frenzy times a thousand) and go pandal hopping.
 The pandals themselves are intricate works of art and often compete for creativity in local competitions.
 On the 5th day, the idol is immersed in the waters of the Ganges, as her devotees look forward to one more year till she returns.

 As pithy as this introduction to one of the biggest Hindu festivals in the world sounds, truth be told, there is nothing religious about it.
 Durga Puja, specially for those who grew up in Kolkata, is essentially a social festival participated by all, irrespective of religious, caste or creed.
-Its a fun social gathering, an escape from the daily grind and a time to make merry.
+It’s a fun social gathering, an escape from the daily grind and a time to make merry.
 Perhaps because of this, my ties to this ritual have still not gone south unlike my rabid dislike for organized religion and traditions.

 Bay Area Durga Puja: What to expect

-Ever since we discovered BayBasi’s Sharodotsav event at Foster city, we have had repeat visits to this smaller venue which did not seem to be overwhelmed by a huge crowd.
+Ever since we discovered BayBasi Sharadotsav event at Foster city, we have had repeat visits to this smaller venue which did not seem to be overwhelmed by a huge crowd.
+This is also one of the “nearby” Durga Puja venues for us compared to the long-ish trek to South and East Bay.
 As is customary with other Durga Pujas in the Bay Area, here too the celebrations take place on school grounds and the idol is placed in an auditorium.
 You can check their website for information on Anjalee times and they also have small portions of bhog neatly lined out on a table outside the auditorium.
-They do have stalls selling food (Bengali catering from south Bay as well as non-bengali food options) to quench your hunger.
+They also have stalls selling food (Bengali catering from South Bay as well as non-Bengali food options) to quell your hunger.

 Durga Puja in the Bay Area: Other venues